carloscosta/gallery-app/README.md

 be visible to everyone.
 Visitors are able to like photos, sorting the dashboard of photos by total of likes or by date taken.

+The app follows the Model-View-Controller pattern.
+Backend and Frontend is coded to follow the separation beetween views and models, as the design pattern indicates.

 ## Backend

 The Gallery app uses [Python CherryPy](https://cherrypy.org/) as the controller,